NIGMS National and Regional Resources (NRR) R24 Program FAQs

 Do investigators retain their NIH New Investigator (NI) status if they serve as project leads under the NRR R24?

 Yes.
-A new investigator listed as a project leader and not designated as a PD/PI or MPI for the NRR R24 will retain NI status.
+A new investigator listed as a project leader and not designated as a PD/PI or MPI for the NRR R24 will retain their NI status.
+However, a new investigator listed as a PD/PI or MPI for the NRR R24 will lose their NI status.

-What is the minimum effort required for the PD/PI?
+What is the minimum effort requirement for the PD/PI?
 What is the minimum effort requirement for MPIs?

-An NRR R24 PD/PI must provide a minimum of 2.4 person months' effort to provide overall guidance, and at least one senior scientist must devote more than 6 person months of their effort to managing the resource.
+An NRR R24 PD/PI must provide a minimum of 2.4 person-months effort to provide overall guidance, and at least one senior scientist must devote 6 or more person-months of their effort to managing the resource.
 Each MPI must also provide a minimum of 2.4 person-months effort to the NRR R24 project.
-An NRR R24 PD/PI or MPI who is a current MIRA holder must maintain 51% research effort toward their MIRA and 2.4 person months' effort toward the NRR R24.
+An NRR R24 PD/PI or MPI who is a current MIRA holder must maintain at least 45% research effort toward their MIRA and 2.4 person months' effort toward the NRR R24.

 Budget